lhs544/lhs544/README.md

 I’m learning and curious about what’s next in my studies and projects.

-This is my personal space where I’m slowly organizing my study notes, class projects, and experiences as what learning and trying out.
+This is my space where I’m organizing my study notes, projects, and experiences as what learning and trying out.

 ---
 Tech Stack